Find a Part Now

 First generation (2003)

-Introduced in January 2002 as a 2003 model, the CTS sedan was built on GM's new rear-wheel drive Sigma platform and sported a fully independent suspension.
-It was the first Cadillac to be offered with a manual transmission since the 1988 Cimarron.
-The CTS was designed as a replacement for the Opel-based Catera.
-(The acronym "CTS" stands for Catera Touring Sedan.)
-Wayne Cherry and Kip Wasenko designed the exterior of the first generation CTS and this vehicle marked the production debut of the "Art and Science" design language first seen on the Evoq concept car.
-CTS vehicles are built at GM's Lansing Grand River Assembly in Lansing, Michigan.
+Introduced in January 2002 as a 2003 model, the CTS sedan used GM's new rear-wheel drive Sigma platform and a fully independent suspension.
+It was the first Cadillac offered with a manual transmission since the 1988 Cimarron.
+All models were manufactured at GM's Lansing Grand River Assembly in Lansing, Michigan.

 Originally powered by a 3.2 L LA3 V6 producing 220 hp (164 kW), the CTS received an updated 3.6 L DOHC V6 with variable valve timing as an option in 2004, producing 255 hp (190 kW) and 252 lb⋅ft (342 N⋅m) of torque.
 The 3.2 L engine went out of production in 2005, when a new 2.8 L version of the DOHC V6 debuted in an entry-level version of the CTS.
 In Europe, the 2.8 L replaced the previous entry-level 2.6 L engine.